Home » Things to know »

 per year

-When a split wall with nine 55“ displays is operated for seven hours a day, the annual electricity costs are approx. 3.780 € per year.
-If the system is not switched off at times when people are not looking at the displays, there are possible additional costs of 5.650 € per year.
+Daily operation of a split wall with nine 55″ displays and one computer results in approximately €3,780 in electricity costs per year.
+If the system is not switched off at times when no one is looking at the displays, there are possible additional costs of €5,650 per year.

 Structure

-Devices | ~Consumption | Unit |
+Devices | ~consumption | Unit |

 1x PC/Computer | 200 | Wh |

-9x Displays | 250 | Wh |
+9x display | 250 | Wh |

 Continuous operation 24/7

-At 24h/day, 7 days/week and 52 weeks/year
+At 24h/day, 7 days/week and 52 weeks/year.

-Consumption: approx. 21.000 kWh/year
+Consumption: approx. 21,000 kWh/year

-Costs at 45 cents/kWh: 9.450 €/year
+Cost per split wall at 45 cents/kWh: 9,450 €/year

 Optimized function

-At 10h/day, 7 days/week and 50 weeks/year
+At 10h/day, 7 days/week and 50 weeks/year.

-Consumption: approx. 8.400 kWh/year
+Consumption: approx. 8,400 kWh/year

-Costs at 45 cents/kWh 3.780 €/year
+Cost per split wall at 45 cents/kWh: 3.780 €/year

 consumes

-2.400 Wh
+2,400 Wh

 Possible